cmllr/honeypress/README.md

 - `request` - A request was completed
 - `dashboard` - A user navigated in the admin dashboad
-- `usercleanup` - A user was removed (e. g. due session expire) by HoneyPress
+- `usercleanup_timeout` - A user was removed (e. g. due session expire) by HoneyPress
 - `useradd` - A user was created by HoneyPress
 - `usercleanup_logout`- A user was removed due to logout by HoneyPress
 - `comment` - A comment was done